FACTBOX-Bombings, shootings, beatings: U.S. Capitol's history of violence | Law-Order

 FACTBOX-Bombings, shootings, beatings: U.S. Capitol's history of violence

-The storming of the halls of Congress by a mob of President Donald Trump's supporters marks the latest episode of violence to darken the U.S. Capitol in a history dating back to a British arson attack in Washington during the War of 1812.
-With four lives lost on the Capitol grounds - one woman shot by police and three fatalities attributed by authorities to medical emergencies - Wednesday's turmoil appeared to rank as the deadliest incident of violence to unfold in and around the citadel of American democracy in 200 years.
+The storming of the halls of Congress by a mob of President Donald Trump's supporters is the latest episode of violence to darken the U.S. Capitol in a history dating back to a British arson attack in Washington during the War of 1812.
+With five lives lost on the Capitol grounds, including a woman shot by police and an officer injured in the melee, Wednesday's turmoil appeared to rank as the deadliest violence to unfold in and around the citadel of American democracy in 200 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)